FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 report some statistics (e.g., average and standard deviation, and/or percentiles like p95).

-{::comment}

-    MB37: What about at some other representative percentiles?

-    VP: Ok.

-    MK: Added percentiles.
-    MK: Edited.

-{:/comment}

 This can be used for a subset of tests deemed more important, but it makes the search duration problem even more pronounced.